 What to expect when taking Mounjaro for weight loss

-How Mounjaro works for weight loss
+How Mounjaro works for weight loss (and whether it might work for you)

 Because it stays active in the body for several days, it’s taken just once a week.
 In clinical studies, people taking tirzepatide lost a significant amount of weight over time, alongside improvements in markers linked to insulin sensitivity and metabolic health.2